keerthikkashyapa-dotcom/CodeAnalyzer/README.md

 python app.py
 ```

-The application will start and open in your browser at `http://127.0.0.1:7860` (or another port if 7860 is busy).
+The application will start and display a URL in your terminal (e.g., `http://127.0.0.1:7860`).
+Gradio will automatically use the next available port if the default port 7860 is already in use.
+Open the URL shown in your terminal in your browser.

 ## How It Works